Personal Injury Law in Florida

 The injured party may have a set amount of time to file suit for a personal injury case.
 State law establishes statutes of limitation.
 Commonly, the plaintiff’s injury or discovery of the injury begins the statute of limitations.
 However, the latter factor is trickier, as the plaintiff will have to prove when the injury was first realized.

-When filling a personal injury suit in Florida, you must file your claim within four years of the date of the injury.
+When filing a personal injury suit in Florida, you must file your claim within four years of the date of the injury.
 However, there are some instances where this timeline can be longer, or shorter.

 We recommend you speak with a personal injury lawyer for this matter.
 Don’t wait too long and miss out on receiving the compensation you deserve for your injury.